cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ## 1.1.
 Single Hub VNet with FW NVA

-:warning: Make sure to disable GW route propagation on the internet facing NIC of the FW NVA, to avoid a routing loop.
+:warning: Make sure to disable GW route propagation on the internet facing NIC of the FW NVA, to avoid a routing loop (addressed in a futur article).

 <img width="900" alt="image" src="https://user-images.githubusercontent.com/110976272/224343018-be509a53-f25e-4c8c-b022-52921d867896.png">